-OTA 113 Health and Occupation I 3-0-3
+OTA 113 Health and Occupation I

 Defines selected health problems (client factors) across the life span and their impact on occupational choices, performance skills, and role functions.
 Focuses on individuals who have mild or acute occupational performance deficits.
-Prerequisites: credit in OTA 111, OTA 112, BIO 121, PSY 101, and SOC 101; concurrent enrollment in OTA 114, OTA 115, BIO 122, ENG 101, and PSY 209; placement out of ENG 099 and CCS 099.
+Prerequisites: credit in OTA 111, OTA 112, BIO 121, and PSY 101; concurrent enrollment in OTA 114, OTA 115, BIO 122, ENG 101, and PSY 209; placement out of ENG 099 and CCS 099; admission into the Occupational Therapy Assistant program.